 [search for oldswinford AND hospital]

-- BMSGH Stourbridge Branch has many members researching in the Oldswinford area.
+- BMSGH Stourbridge Branch (site shared with Bromsgrove) has many members researching in the Oldswinford area.

 Amended 10th April 2006 - Peter Abbott.